Norma McCorvey: AKA Jane Roe documentary

-Pavone, who had a decades long association with McCorvey, said that she was not on the payroll of his organization, Priests for Life, and said that he did not believe that McCorvey's activism was disingenuous saying, "I can even see her being emotionally cornered to get those words out of her mouth, but the things that I saw in 22 years with her—the thousands and thousands of conversations that we had—that was real."
+Pavone, who had a decades-long association with McCorvey, said she was not on the payroll of his organization, Priests for Life, and he did not believe her activism was disingenuous: "I can even see her being emotionally cornered to get those words out of her mouth, but the things that I saw in 22 years with her—the thousands and thousands of conversations that we had—that was real."
 He later wrote, "So abortion supporters are claiming Norma McCorvey, the Jane Roe of Roe v.
 Wade, wasn't sincere in her conversion.
 She was.
 I was her spiritual guide for 22 years, received her into the Catholic Church, kept regular contact, spoke with her the day she died, and conducted her funeral."

-Abby Johnson, who worked for Planned Parenthood before joining the anti-abortion movement, said that McCorvey called her on the phone days before her death to express remorse for abortion.
-Johnson said that she believed McCorvey was a damaged woman who should not have been thrust into the spotlight so quickly after turning against abortion saying, "I don't have any problem believing that in the last year of her life that she tried to convince herself abortion was OK.
+Abby Johnson, who worked for Planned Parenthood before joining the anti-abortion movement, said that McCorvey telephoned her days before her death to express remorse for abortion.
+Johnson said she believed McCorvey was a damaged woman who should not have been thrust into the spotlight so quickly after turning against abortion: "I don't have any problem believing that in the last year of her life that she tried to convince herself abortion was OK.
 But I know at the end of her life, she did not believe that."